kaidez/kaidez.com/_posts/2013-10-04-site-update-walk-through-2013.md

 * to run PrismJS.
 * to power the site's search functionality via the [Tipue plugin for jQuery](http://www.tipue.com/search/).
 * to execute the mobile menu's show/hide functionality.
-* to create both affiliate ads and the site's search box off-DOM, then load them onto the page (a DEFINITE future blog post).
+* to create both affiliate ads and the search box off-DOM, then load them onto the page (a DEFINITE future blog post).
 * to show and hide the affiliate ads based on media queries with the help of the [enquire.js](http://wicky.nillia.ms/enquire.js/).
 * to run client-side form validation.
 * to let AJAX process form submissions.